 Other Blogging Adventures

 In addition to working on Kalyn’s Kitchen I also feature slow cooker recipes and pressure cooker recipes from food bloggers all around the web for my site Slow Cooker or Pressure Cooker.

-For years I wrote about food at BlogHer.com and I’m still a big fan of the BlogHer/SheMedia organization and am proud of my association with them.
+For years I wrote about food at BlogHer.com and I’m still a big fan of the BlogHer/SheMedia organization.

 Kalyn’s Kitchen has received some nice mentions in print media and other places on the web, and I appreciate all the publications and sites who have featured my work (although the last few years I’m not doing a good job at all of adding things to that page!)

 Kalyn’s Kitchen Through the Years: